-D3 Waste Management
+D4 Waste Management

-The management of waste must comply with the approved WMP.
-Any variations to the WMP must have prior written approval of Council.
+The management of waste must comply with the approved Waste Management Plan.
+All receipts such as waste disposal dockets must be retained.
+Any variations to the Waste Management Plan must have prior written approval of Council.

-D4 Imported 'Waste Derived' Fill Material
+D5 Imported Fill Material

-The only waste derived fill material that may be received at the development site is:
+The only fill material that may be received at the development site is:

-- a. virgin excavated natural material (within the meaning of the Protection of the Environment Operations Act 1997) - b. any other waste derived material the subject of a resource recovery exemption under Clause 51A of the Protection of the Environment Operations (Waste) Regulation 2005 that is permitted to be used as fill material.
+- a. virgin excavated natural material (within the meaning of the Protection of the Environment Operations Act 1997) - b. any other waste derived material the subject of a resource recovery exemption under clause 51A of the Protection of the Environment Operations (Waste) Regulation 2005 that is permitted to be used as fill material.